 If you do not explain your grounds of appeal in enough detail, you will be asked to provide more information.
 Also, if you do not tell us whether you want a hearing or meeting, you will be asked to provide this information.

 If your appeal is accepted

-If the registrations team is satisfied with your notice of appeal, they will write to you to confirm that it has been received.
+If the registration team is satisfied with your notice of appeal, they will write to you to confirm that it has been received.

-The registration team will then tell our legal representatives that an appeal has been received, and send them all the relevant appeal documents including:
+The registration team will then tell our advocate that an appeal has been received, and send them all the relevant appeal documents including:

 - your notice of appeal

 - any supporting documentation you have provided

 - your registration application or information relating to your registration and

 Our legal representatives will then prepare the case for the registration appeal.
 At the same time, our hearings team will contact you to arrange a hearing or meeting.